omgnetwork/elixir-omg/apps/omisego_api/README.md

 ## General setup
 For specific instructions on setting up a developer environment, jump to the next section.

-1. Provide an Ethereum node connected to the appropriate network
-1. Deploy `RootChain.sol` contract and prepare operator's authority address
+1. Follow the high-level **Setting up** from [here](../../README.md)
-1. Initialize the child chain database.
+1. Start the child chain server, referencing the configuration file from the previous step with the JSON-RPC interface activated
-Do that with `mix run --no-start -e 'OmiseGO.DB.init()'`
-1. Produce a configuration file with `omisego_eth` configured to the contract address, operator (authority) address and hash of contract-deploying transaction.
-To do that use the template, filling it with details on the contract:

         cd apps/omisego_jsonrpc
         mix run --no-halt --config path/to/config.exs

-        config :omisego_eth,
-          contract_addr: "0x0",
-          authority_addr: "0x0",
-          txhash_contract: "0x0"

-1. Start the child chain server, referencing the configuration file from the previous step with the JSON-RPC interface activated
-  - `cd apps/omisego_jsonrpc`
-  - `mix run --no-halt --config path/to/config.exs`

 ## Setting up (a developer environment)
 ### Start up developer instance of Ethereum
 The easiest way to get started is if you have access to a developer instance of `geth`.
-If you don't already have access to a developer instance of `geth`, follow the [installation](../../installation.md) instructions.
+If you don't already have access to a developer instance of `geth`, follow the [installation](../../docs/install.md) instructions.

 A developer instance of geth runs Ethereum locally and prefunds an account.
 However, when `geth` terminates, the state of the Ethereum network is lost.